bcgov/startup-sample-project-aws-containers/README.md

 ### Deploy to AWS

+The process for deployment to AWS is a work in progress.
+This section outlines the process that is used for development and experimentation.

 #### Build Deployment Image

 The image that is built using the local build step is not intended for remote deployment, so before we can deploy to a remote environment, we need to build an suitable image.
 The command below will do this.